awsdocs/aws-cdk-guide/doc_source/assets.md

 #### Deploy\-time attributes example<a name="assets_types_docker_deploy"></a>

 The following example shows how to use the deploy\-time attributes `repository` and `imageUri` to create an Amazon ECS task definition with the AWS Fargate launch type\.
+Note that the Amazon ECR repo lookup requires the image's tag, not its URI, so we snip it from the end of the asset's URI\.

 ------
 #### [ TypeScript ]